MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance-cpu.md

 | `MashupAzureConnectorsCachingPoolContainerMaxWorkingSetInMB` | Maximum working set size for LogicApps, Power Apps, and Power Automate. |
 | | |

+Use the 'MashupDefaultPoolContainerMaxWorkingSetInMB' setting to change the default pool.
+Changing the memory set is only possible for the default pool.
+For the other pools it is not possible due to performance and stability reasons.
+The ‘MashupDQPoolContainerMaxWorkingSetInMB’ settings cannot be changed in the config.

 Most queries use _mashup containers_ to execute.
 So the number of mashup containers determines the number of queries that can be executed in parallel.
 A _working set_ defines the memory allocated to each container.
 These settings are available in _\Program Files\On-premises data gateway\Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config_.

 If you've changed any of these settings manually, automatic scaling is not enabled by default.
-To enable automatic scaling, in _\Program Files\On-premises data gateway\Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config_ set `MashupDisableContainerAutoConfig` to _False_.
+To enable automatic scaling, in _\Program Files\On-premises data gateway\Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config_ set `MashupDisableContainerAutoConfig` to _True_.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]